mbraak/jqTree/_entries/09_changelog.md

 name: changelog
 ---

+##### development version

+* Issue 348: Circle for drag-and-drop is not positioned correctly for content box-sizing

 ##### 1.0.0 (january 11 2015)

 * Issues 273 and 304: autoOpen and saveState now works for nodes that are loaded on demand